 Connected to (i.e. administering) the firewall on the CARP IP bound to VLAN 5.

 Delete igb0_vlan5, system is suddenly completely unreachable on VLAN 5, and I think also unreachable on all VLANs.

-#1 Updated by Luiz Souza about 3 years ago
+#1 Updated by Luiz Souza over 3 years ago

 - Status changed from New to Not a Bug

 This is the expected behaviour for overlapping networks.